luks91/Casy/README.md

 This is where Casy helps.
 The library assumptions are that:
 - Each endpoint is synchronized separately in a dedicated class.
 We will call these emitters going forward.
-- There is a common interface defined for all the emitters
+- There is a common interface defined for all the emitters.
-- Each emitter specifies its dependencies with other emitters (triggeredBy and syncsAfter)
+- Each emitter specifies its dependencies with other emitters (triggeredBy and syncsAfter).
 - Emitters can be groupped into topics (reflecting push topics).
 When we obtain an emitter for a given topic, we are also going to receive all the other emitters that are triggered by the emitter, recursively.
-- Emitters can be groupped into custom sets
+- Emitters can be groupped into custom sets.
 - The library generates a class that shields user from all the complex dependencies, allowing easy lookup of the emitters.

 ## Getting started